Arguably the best time to visit Transylvania is on Halloween.

 In 2020 only, this tour includes three Halloween Parties.
-In addition to our Halloween Party in Sighisoara and to the popular Halloween Party at Bran Castle, you will also attend a third party at Dracula’s Castle Hotel in Borgo Pass.
+In addition to our Halloween Party in Sighisoara and to the popular Halloween Party at Bran Castle, you will also attend a third party at a venue we will reveal soon.

 Other Halloween tours

 Our Halloween in Transylvania 2020 tours catalog doesn’t end here.
 We also organize a 10-days tour, departing from Budapest.

 In addition to the tour of Transylvania, this itinerary also includes Tokaj Winery, where you can taste the famous wine, and, in the second to last day, a city tour of Szeged, also known as the Sun City.